- Type of Government: Parliamentary Republic

 3. Obtain Necessary Import Licenses or Authorizations

 Certain goods require import licenses or authorizations from relevant Tunisian authorities.
-These apply to restricted or controlled products, such as medical devices, pharmaceuticals, and certain food items.

 - How to Proceed: